 Counting observations by a single group variable means grouping the dataset based on a single column.
 For example, you want to count the number of students subject-wise.
 Here, the subject is the single variable.

 If you want to count observations group-wise in a single line of code, use the count() function.
-It accepts the group variable as an argument and returns a data frame with an “n” counting column.
+It accepts the group variable as an argument and returns a data frame with an “n” column to count the number of observations.

 The output is ungrouped by default, which avoids accidental grouped operations.
 It supports built-in arguments for sorting (sort), renaming (name), and handling NA/factor levels (.drop).